Alex-42-AI/Graphs-and-Trees/README.md

 7) returning a topological sort of the graph if it's a DAG, otherwise - an empty list;
 8) returning the strongly connected component of a given node in the graph (a maximum by cardinality set of nodes, where there exists a path from any node in it to any other node in it);
 9) listing out all strongly-connected components in the graph;
-10) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC (This graph is always a DAG).
+10) returning the dag of strongly-connected components of the original one (where each node represents a maximum by inclusion strongly connected component and a link exists from one node to another exactly when there's at least one link from a node in the first SCC to a node in the second SCC.
+This graph is always a DAG).

 Furthermore, the degrees method returns a pair of numbers, the first of which shows how many nodes point to a given one and the second one shows how many nodes it points to, if a node is given, otherwise it returns a dictionary of the same information for all nodes.